dominicbeesley/sbc09-bootmenu/README.md

 It is also possible to read data from the physical memory map into the buffer and inspect it.

+# Building

+Run the top-level makefile

+	make all

+This produces several outputs:

+- build/boot-menu-rom.bin - this is suitable for blowing to an EEPROM at offset 4000 with eeprom software that doesn't understand SREC files (i.e. XGpro)
+- build/boot-menu-rom.srec - an srec version of the above that can be loaded using the monitor and blow to rom as described below
+- build/boot-menu.run.srec - this is a self-bootstrapping version of the loader that can be run from BASIC.
+This bootstraps itself with a small BASIC program and runs the monitor from memory.

+# Line endings

+The monitor program is designed to accept BBC-BASIC style input and line-endings i.e. each line should end with \<CR\>.
+However, it will also accept and silently discard \<LF\>

+The monitor program terminates output lines with a BBC-Micro like \n\r line ending.

 # Starting the monitor

 If you are running a version of BASIC you may run the monitor as follows